IntjarMansuri/E-Commerce/README.md

 ### Online Payment
 - Users can make payments through the integrated Stripe payment gateway.
 - During checkout, users will be prompted to enter their payment details securely.
-- Upon successful payment, the order is processed, and users receive a confirmation email.

 ## Live Demo